wp-plugins/woocommerce-extra-product-sorting-options/readme.txt

 Finally, you can add a "randomized" sorting option just for fun - any time this sorting is selected, the product order will be randomized when the shop page is viewed.

+**Note:** Sorting by stock, sale status, and featured status have a fallback to the product title.
+This means that featured status, stock, and sale status will be used to sort products first, and then they'll be sorted by title second.
+The [FAQ](https://wordpress.org/plugins/woocommerce-extra-product-sorting-options/faq/) has details on using a different fallback, such as menu order.

 = Looking to remove sorting options? =
 We have a compatible plugin that will let you remove core WooCommerce sorting options, such as the default sorting method.
 You can check out the [WooCommerce Remove Product Sorting](http://www.skyverge.com/product/woocommerce-remove-product-sorting/) plugin page for more details.